G10van1/using-unit-tests/README.md

    - [Test]: Used to start a unit test block, run once.
    - [TestCase]: Used to test a unit test block with a list of parameters, can repeat numerous calls with different values.
    - Assert.AreEqual: Tests whether an expected result is equal to the obtained result, if so the test is valid, otherwise invalid.

-## Differences between XUnit and NUnit
-Both frameworks have the same purpose.
-What changes are the commands.

 ## Tools
 - Visual Studio 2022